SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 Not labeling the vial.
 You will absolutely forget the date you mixed it and the concentration you used.
 Three weeks from now you'll be squinting at an unlabeled vial.
 Label it immediately.

 Leaving it at room temperature.
 Every hour above 8°C the reconstituted solution degrades faster.
 Draw your dose and get the vial back in the fridge.
-Don't prep your injection site with the vial sitting on the counter.

 Using the same syringe repeatedly.
 Needles dull after the first puncture and each reuse increases contamination risk.
 New syringe every time.